 Laminins are a significant component of the basal lamina ECM protein.

 In general, laminins are heterotrimeric glycoproteins with binding regions for collagen, integrins, cellular domains, and proteoglycans such as dystroglycan.

 It also joins itself to form leaves in the basal lamina.

-Laminins are composed of a central alpha chain of approximately 400 kDa with a variable number of globular regions and two chains of approximately 200 kDa (beta and gamma) with a-helical and globular helical regions.
+Laminins are composed of a central alpha chain of approximately 400 kDa with a variable number of spherical regions and two chains of about 200 kDa (beta and gamma) with a-helical and globular helical regions.

 Cysteine-rich repeats are prevalent in all laminin chains.